+'''

 (cf. 6200 - Adult Education)

+'''

-19. Preschool and child care and development services, in accordance with the fee schedule established by the Superintendent of Public Instruction, unless the family qualifies for subsidized services or the program is exempted from fees by law for severely disabled children and the student is eligible to enroll in it (Education Code 8239, 8250, 8263)
+19. Preschool and child care and development services, in accordance with the fee schedule established by the Superintendent of Public Instruction, unless the family qualifies for subsidized services or the program is exempted from fees by law (Education Code 8239, 8250, 8263)